 7. Use Reusable Makeup Cloths

-I raved about these “magic erasers” in my previous blog post, 7 Self-Care Must-Haves To Incorporate Into Your Daily Routine.
-Although these are a few extra bucks more than disposable makeup wipes, these last much longer (even when considering those 250 packs), so they are absolutely worth the buy.
+I raved about these “magic erasers” in my previous blog post, 7 Self-Care Must-Haves For Your Daily Routine.
+Although these are a few extra bucks more than disposable makeup wipes, they last much longer (even when considering those 250 packs), so they are absolutely worth the buy.

 And, there you have it, my eco-friendly friends.
 Just remember, like I mentioned with the Menstrual Cup, there is absolutely no shame if you are unable to purchase/ physically use any of these products or take part in these activities.
-What matters most is that we are all are making our own conscious efforts to help the Earth, no matter what form that takes place in.
+What matters most is that we all are making our own conscious efforts to help the Earth, no matter what that may look like.